-The Group has deferred tax assets over tax losses not recognized in DLP Brasil of R\$ 4,511 (2016 - R\$ 3,256) and for the Group's other subsidiaries of R\$ 848 (2016 - R\$ 1,106) that are available indefinitely for offsetting against future taxable profits of the companies in which the losses arose.
-Deferred tax assets have not been recognized in respect of these losses as they may not be used to offset taxable profits between subsidiaries of the Group, and there are no other tax planning opportunities or other evidence of recoverability in the near future.
+The Group has accumulated tax loss carryforwards in StoneCo Brasil of R\$ 3,397 (2017 - R\$ 4,511) for which a deferred tax asset was not recognized, and for the Group's other subsidiaries of R\$ 2,042 (2017 - R\$ 848) that are available indefinitely for offsetting against future taxable profits of the companies in which the losses arose.
+Deferred tax assets have not been recognized with respect of these losses as they cannot be used to offset taxable profits between subsidiaries of the Group, and there is no other evidence of recoverability in the near future.